CubedProgrammer/linux_utility/README.md

 Press lowercase r, g, or b to change the red, green, or blue by one.
 Use uppercase to change by sixteen.

 Press X to reverse direction, default is to increase.
+Press lowercase q to exit.

+Displays all the colours given as command line arguments in hexadecimal.
 ### cxso
 C Executable Shared Object, createds a file that is both a shared library and an executable program.